subquery/subql/docs/create/define_a_subquery.md

 ### Network filter

 Commonly, the user will create a subquery and expect to (re)use it for their testnet and mainnet (e.g Polkadot and Kusama), and for the different network, their start indexing block is likely to vary.
-Therefore, we are demanding to run different datasource for different network.
+Therefore, it's helpful to provide this optional feature when the user wishes to run a different datasource for a different network.

 To switch between the network endpoints and decide which data sources to run on the current network, add a network filter on the `dataSources` will make this simpler.
 Here is another way to define the manifest.
 It will only execute the data source `polkadotRuntime` because its spec name in the filter is matching with the default network endpoint.